Family Beach Vacation Spot in Belmar

 With wide beaches suitable for fishing, swimming, surfing and more, Belmar is a premier beach vacation destination.
 Belmar beach is equally blessed by its scenery as well as location.
 Its close enough to New York to take a local train in less than 2 hours.
 Philadelphia is a relative short drive as well.
 There are a lot of activities on offer in this party town.
 Sporting events, an active arts community, festivals and family events happen frequently.
 There is also a large marina on the south side of the Shark River, with an inlet to the ocean.

-Belmar Beach Surfing
+Belmar Beach hosts surfing events

 The waves in this part of New Jersey are surprisingly good.
 Regularly, the beach in Belmar is host to surfing events and competitions.
 Belmar, Manasquan and Sea Girt are among the best surf spots on the East Coast along with Hatteras etc in North Carolina.